 - Extracurricular activity and accomplishment (e.g., orchestra, band, theatre, honors societies, Girl/Boy Scouts, club involvement, athletics, performing arts, etc.)

 - Independence (e.g., overnight travel, camps, after-school or summer employment, student-initiated communication with the University versus parents communicating, etc.)

 - Leadership (e.g., president, treasurer, captain/co-captain, MVP, first-chair instrumental, teacher’s assistant, etc.)

 A college preparatory curriculum is required, including a minimum of 18 academic units (four English, three science (two must be laboratory sciences), three mathematics, three social studies, two foreign language and three academic electives).

 Admission is contingent on graduation from high school or acceptable scores on the high school equivalency test (GED).

-The University awards course credit for acceptable scores on Advanced Placement tests administered by the College Entrance Examination Board, CLEP examinations and International Baccalaureate higher-level course exams.
+The University awards course credit for acceptable scores Advanced Placement tests administered by the College Entrance Examination Board, CLEP examinations and International Baccalaureate course exams.